tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 title: "Auto Carp Fishing Part 1 - Fishing Basics"
 date: 2021-12-04 12:55:32 +0800
 published: false
-tags: fishing,life
+tags: fishing, life
 ---

-* winter - cold freezing ?(bivvy not even good enough)
+* winter - cold freezing ? (bivvy not even good enough)
-* not that much time for day session ? (need work and away from big city)
+* not that much time for day session? (need work and away from big city)
-* second half of the night (00:00 - 07:00) - Low temperature, low metabolism. what's the behavior of carp ? any bite ? how likely?
+* the second half of the night (00:00 - 07:00) - Low temperature, low metabolism. what's the behavior of carp? any bite? how likely?
 It is said that larger fishes are more active at night and dawn.
-* wild water ? big lake nature water ( not small pond or commericial fishery or syndicate)
+* wild water  big lake nature water ( not small pond or commercial fishery or syndicate)
-* simple baits will work ? need for fancy and expensive commercial baits?
+* simple baits will work? need for fancy and expensive commercial baits?

-I only have some pole fishing experiences, but not that much.
+I only have some pole fishing experience, but not that much.
 In China, pole fishing is the prevailing fish style.
-People like the feeling of adrenaline rush when there is a fish on your pole.
+People like the feeling of an adrenaline rush when there is a fish on your pole.
 I still remember how wicked and satisfying the feeling is when I got a grass carp like 7-8 lb using 5.4 meters long pole and sweet corn.

 <img src="https://blog-1255311287.cos.ap-shanghai.myqcloud.com/20211201autofishingpart1/my_catches.jpg" style="zoom:50%;display:flex;" />